pkic/.allstar/README.md

-# Example .allstar Quickstart Repository
+# Allstar configuration for PKI Consortium

-This repository can be forked into your organization as `.allstar` to quickly enable issue creation for all Allstar policies on all repositories with the default settings.
+Allstar is a security-policy GitHub App installed on this organization.
+This repository contains its configuration.
+The app is set up to create issues on repositories that do not comply with the configured policies.